messica/pmpro-kissmetrics/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-kissmetrics/issues

 == Changelog ==
+= .2.1 =
+* Added option to track discount code usage.

 = .2 =
 * BUG: Fixed bug with idenfity option.
-* ENHANCEMENT: Moved identify code into a separate funtion and calling it before all record events now.
+* ENHANCEMENT: Moved identify code into a separate function and calling it before all record events now.

 = .1.1 =
 * Added option to add the total cost as a property on checkout.